Situation awareness: Search and rescue

-Within the search and rescue context, situational awareness is applied primarily to avoid injury to search crews by being aware of the environment, the lay of the land, and the many other factors of influence within one's surroundings assists in the location of injured or missing individuals.
+Within the search and rescue context, situational awareness is applied primarily to avoid injury to search crews by being aware of the environment, the lay of the land, and the many other factors of influence within one's surroundings which assists in the location of injured or missing individuals.
 Public safety agencies are increasingly using situational awareness applications like Android Tactical Assault Kit on mobile devices and even robots to improve situational awareness.

 Forestry crosscut saw / chainsaw

 In the United States Forest Service the use of chainsaws and crosscut saws requires training and certification.
 A great deal of that training describes situational awareness as an approach toward environmental awareness but also self-awareness which includes being aware of one's own emotional attitude, tiredness, and even caloric intake.

 Situational awareness in the forest context also includes evaluating the environment and the potential safety hazards within a saw crew's area of influence.
 As a sawyer approaches a task, the ground, wind, cloud cover, hillsides, and many other factors are examined and are considered proactively as part of trained sawyers' ingrained training.

-Dead or diseased trees within the reach of saw team crews are evaluated, the strength and direction of the wind is evaluated.
-The lay of tree sections to be bucked or the lean of a tree to be felled is evaluated within the context of being aware of where the tree will fall or move to when cut, where the other members of the saw team are located, how they are moving, whether hikers are within the area of influence, whether hikers are moving or are stationary.
+Dead or diseased trees within the reach of saw team crews are evaluated, and the strength and direction of the wind is evaluated.
+The lay of tree sections to be bucked or the lean of a tree to be felled is evaluated within the context of being aware of where the tree will fall or move to when cut, where the other members of the saw team are located, how they are moving, whether hikers are within the area of influence, and whether hikers are moving or are stationary.